goetzrrGit/rewind_app/README.md

-ï# Rewind - A Free AI Video Upscaler
+# Rewind - A Free AI Video Upscaler

 **Transform Your Video Memories for Free!**